BKWLD/create-cloak-app/docs/craft-cms/deploy.md

 16. Export your local database and import it into the DO database using Querious or some other means.

+17. Manually trigger a deploy using the Deploy Now button under the App tab of your Forge Site.

-17. You should now be able to visit the *.bukwild.com hostname you created and login using the credentials you created locally.
+18. You should now be able to visit the *.bukwild.com hostname you created and login using the credentials you created locally.
 If you used insecure credentials or a generic username like `admin`, this is a good time to invite yourself using a unique username with a good password and to delete your orginial user.

-18. You are done!
+19. You are done!
 You may want to review the [config docs](./config.md) at the is point to take additional steps like:
   - Delete the "Local" Assets Volume
   - Customize the CMS name and icons